CW-Tool/php-dbc-parser/CONTRIBUTING.md

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.

-### Successful Changes

-Before contributing large or high impact changes, make the effort to coordinate with the maintainers of the project before submitting a pull request.
-This prevents you from doing extra work that may or may not be merged.

-Large PRs that are just submitted without any prior communication are unlikely to be successful.

-While pull requests are the methodology for submitting changes to code, changes are much more likely to be accepted if they are accompanied by additional engineering work.
-While we don't define this explicitly, most of these goals are accomplished through communication of the design goals and subsequent solutions.
-Often times, it helps to first state the problem before presenting solutions.

-Typically, the best methods of accomplishing this are to submit an issue, stating the problem.
-This issue can include a problem statement and a checklist with requirements.
-If solutions are proposed, alternatives should be listed and eliminated.
-Even if the criteria for elimination of a solution is frivolous, say so.

-Larger changes typically work best with design documents.
-These are focused on providing context to the design at the time the feature was conceived and can inform future documentation contributions.

-### Commit Messages

 Commit messages must start with a capitalized and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.

-Commit messages should follow best practices, including explaining the context of the problem and how it was solved, including in caveats or follow up changes required.
-They should tell the story of the change and provide readers understanding of what led to it.

-If you're lost about what this even means, please see [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) for a start.

-In practice, the best approach to maintaining a nice commit message is to leverage a `git add -p` and `git commit --amend` to formulate a solid changeset.
-This allows one to piece together a change, as information becomes available.

-If you squash a series of commits, don't just submit that.
-Re-write the commit message, as if the series of commits was a single stroke of brilliance.

-That said, there is no requirement to have a single commit for a PR, as long as each commit tells the story.
-For example, if there is a feature that requires a package, it might make sense to have the package in a separate commit then have a subsequent commit that uses it.

-Remember, you're telling part of the story with the commit message.
-Don't make your chapter weird.

-We rely on [git-journal][git-journal] to manage a list of changes in the file `CHANGELOG.md`.
-To make this work, please adhere to a few simple rules.

-### Review

 Code review comments may be added to your pull request.
 Discuss, then make the suggested modifications and push additional commits to your feature branch.
 Post